pkivolowitz/asm_book/section_1/jump_tables/README.md

 ## More strategies for implementing `switch`

 As indicated above, an optimizer has at least three tools available to it to implement complex `switch` statements.
-And, it an combine these tools.
+And, it can combine these tools.

 For example, suppose your cases boil down to two ranges of fairly